katatunix/katatunix.github.io/content/posts/2016/08-11-the-universe-is-4d.md

 [This statement](http://withouttheloop.com/articles/2016-08-09-mathematics/):

+{{< admonition quote >}}
->Little did they know that the universe is four dimensional and even the orbit of planets is an illusion produced when straight motion in a four dimensional space is projected into three dimensions (or something).
+Little did they know that the universe is four dimensional and even the orbit of planets is an illusion produced when straight motion in a four dimensional space is projected into three dimensions (or something).
+{{< /admonition >}}

 immediately reminded me about [projective geometry](https://en.wikipedia.org/wiki/Projective_geometry) which is one of the most beautiful systems of mathematics.